stanleyn/VoPo/README.md

 We introduce VoPo which enables end-to-end bioinformatics analysis of single-cell data.
 Here we provide code for general usage and to reproduce the results in our paper `VoPo Leverages Cellular Heterogeneity for Predictive Modeling of Single-Cell Data`.
 The (4) tasks outlined in this readme enable the following:

-1) **Task 1:Clustering and Feature Engineering**: Run VoPo clustering on some FCS files
+1) **Task 1:Clustering and Feature Engineering**: Run VoPo clustering on some FCS files and extract features (either frequency or functional)

 2) **Task 2: Classification and Reproduce Fig 2D**: Feature Use VoPo features for classification tasks in each of the 3 datasets.
 Also reproduce the results in Figure 2D.
 Generating distributions of classification accuracies from single vs. repeated metaclustering solutions (Figure 2D.).